lautenba/ADA_pADAwan_Project/README.md

 # Research questions
 A list of research questions you would like to address during the project.

+For our project, we will focus on the following questions:

-Trends of food production over the years and search for correlations with the popularity of different recipes.
+- Trends of food production over the years and search for correlations with the popularity of different recipes.

-Is there an increase|decrease in the use of some ingredients in the recent years ?
+- Is there an increase|decrease in the use of some ingredients in the recent years ?
 If so, why ?

-From where does the rating of the recipe come from ?
+- From where does the rating of the recipe come from ?
 Ingredients, time, combination between ingredients, what type of meal (main course, dessert), originality, (try to predict some "ideal recipes by interpolating) ?